landakram/markhudnall.com/resources/md/short-bio.md

-Hi, I'm Mark :wave:.
+Hi, I'm Mark 👋.
 I'm a technology enthusiast and CTO at [Clef](https://getclef.com), a security company based in Oakland, CA.

 I'm interested in building technology that empowers people instead of manipulating them.